-Estimates put annual losses for dairy farmers at around $127 million with losses of $70,000 annually for each average-sized infected herd.
+Estimates put the annual losses for dairy farmers at around $127 million, with losses of $70,000 annually for each average sized infected herd.

 What is BVD?

 PI animals excrete large amounts of virus throughout their lives.
-PI animals occur when an early pregnant (fetus less than four months old) naïve cow gets infected with BVD.
-The resulting calf is born a PI.
-The cow may not have shown any obvious signs of BVD infection at the time.
+PI animals occur when an early pregnant (fetus less than 4 months) uninfected cow gets infected with BVD.
+The resulting calf is often born a PI.
+The cow or heifer may not have shown any obvious signs of BVD infection at the time.

-To control BVD the formation of PI calves must be prevented by making sure early pregnant cows do not become infected with the virus.
+To control BVD, the formation of PI calves must be prevented by making sure cows in early pregnancy do not become infected with the virus.

 - Define if BVD is in the herd

-- Assess the level of risk for the farm
+- Assess the level of risk of BVD coming onto the farm

 - Action a control plan to mitigate these risks